hashoak/hashoak/README.md

 ### 👋 Hi there!
 This is Ashok Tirupatimahanti
 ---
 - #### 🏫 VIT Vellore 📖 BTech in Computer Science with spec in IoT
-- #### 🔭 I’m currently working on Embedded Systems and trying to maintain my college CGPA 😜
+- #### 🔭 Currently working on Embedded Systems and Networking (and also on maintaining my college CGPA 😜)
-- #### 👯 Interested in collaborations 🫱🏻‍🫲🏻 on IoT and Embedded Systems
+- #### 👯 Interested in collaborations 🫱🏻‍🫲🏻 on IoT, Embedded Systems or Networking
 - #### 📫 You can reach me through E-mail: ashok.tirupatimahanti@gmail.com
 - #### 👨‍💻 Good in programmming - 3 star rating on [`CodeChef`](https://www.codechef.com/users/hash_oak)